James Moody (composer)

 James Moody (1907–1995) (not to be confused with American saxophonist James Moody) was a Belfast-born pianist, arranger and composer best known for his music for classical harmonica, including twenty-two works for harmonica and piano, three works for harmonica and strings, eight works for harmonica and orchestra, and some two dozen other works for instrumental combinations such as harmonica and harp, harmonica and string quartet, and harmonica ensemble.
 He also arranged a lot of other music for harmonica, for example Irish, Scottish, English, and Norwegian folk melodies.

 Moody gained his first recognition as a pianist, and from the age of thirteen was earning a good living playing in cinemas for silent films in his native town Belfast.
 He also wrote arrangements for and played piano in the Belfast-based Philip Whiteway Ensemble.

 In 1938 Moody moved to England, joining BBC Bristol as a piano soloist, accompanist, and arranger.
-Over the next forty years he became a household name on British radio due to such long-running musical programs as Stop Dancing (1935-41) Accent on Rhythm (1937-56) and As You Were (1961-75) As accompanist and music director for many such variety shows, he came into contact with the famous harmonica soloist Tommy Reilly.
+Over the next forty years he became a household name on British radio due to such long-running musical programs as Stop Dancing (1935–41) Accent on Rhythm (1937–56), Workers' Playtime (between 1954 and 1958 with guitarist Bert Weedon and drummer Max Abrams), and As You Were (1961–75).
+As accompanist and music director for many such variety shows, he came into contact with the famous harmonica soloist Tommy Reilly.
 This inspired him to teach himself to play the harmonica so that he could arrange and compose idiomatically for the instrument.